BVH-ESL/ESP-1ch-Gateway-v4.0/README.md

 - TeensyLC with HopeRF RFM95 radio
 - Arduino Pro-Mini (default Armega328 model, 8MHz 3.3V and 16MHz 3.3V)
 - ESP8266 based nodes with RFM95 transceivers.

+# Getting Started

+It is recommended to compile start the single channel gateway with as little modificatons as possible.
+This section describes the minimum of configuration necessary to get a working gateway which than can be configured further using the webpage.

+1. Unpack the source code including the libraries in a separate folder.
+2. Connect the gateway to a serial port of your computer, and configure that port in the IDE.
+Switch on the Serial Monitor for the gateway.
+As the Wemos chip does not contain any code, you will probably see nothing on the Serial Monitor.
+3. Modify the _loraModem.h file and change the "struct pins" area and configure either for a traditional PCB or configure for a Hallard PCB where the dio0, dio1 and dio2 pins are shared.
+You HAVE to check this section.
+4. Edit the ESP-sc-gway.h file and adapt the wpas structure. `Make sure that the first line of this structure remains empty and put the SSID and Password of your router on the second line of the array.
+5. Compiler the code and doenload the executable over USB to the gateway.
+If all is right, you should see the gateway starting up on the Serial Monitor.
+6. Note the IP address that the device receives from your router.
+Use that IP address in a browser on your computer to connect to the gateway with the browser.

+Now your gateway should be running.
+Use the webpage to set "debug" to 1 and you should be able to see packages coming in.

 # Configuration